How much stretch should I apply?

 Do not use on frail, damaged or sunburnt skin.
 Anyone with known sensitivity to medical adhesives should discuss with their physician prior to use.
 Dynamic Tape and in particular certain techniques may not be appropriate for people with circulation issues or sensation deficits e.g. peripheral neuropathy associated with diabetes.
 Please discuss with your healthcare practitioner prior to use. *

 The most common form of skin irritation that occurs with Dynamic Tape is due to improper use and can be easily corrected.
 A small percentage of people may have an allergic reaction.
 This usually occurs quickly and begins to get hot and itchy within thirty to sixty minutes.
 The entire area covered by tape will be affected and if left in place welts and blistering can occur.
-Remove tape immediately should you feel hot, itchy or burning sensations.
-A mechanical irritationcan occur if the tape is pulling strongly on the skin.
+Remove tape immediately should you feel hot, itching or burning sensations.
+A mechanical irritation can occur if the tape is pulling strongly on the skin.
 This can happen due to too much tension, too small anchors, not holding the anchors down as you take up the slack in the tape and improper removal.
 These usually present as redness or blisters in isolated areas where there has been too much tension, commonly on the ends of the tape or where the tape has turned a corner.
 They often take several hours up to a couple of days to develop.
 Again, remove the tape if it becomes itchy, overly sensitive, annoying or painful.
-Watch the application and removal guide carefully before use.
+This is due to faulty application, not an allergy.
+Watch the handling, application and removal guide videos carefully before use.

 Are there any areas where I should not use Dynamic Tape?